Tuesday, March 31, 2015

 White Tiger

-We left Grassmere Zoo rode down I-40 to Opry Mills Mall which took about twelve minutes it was a little over eight miles.
+We left Grassmere Zoo and rode down I-40 to Opry Mills Mall, about 8 miles away and a 12-minute drive.

-We were all very hungry my daughter parked near the entrance of the Rainforest Cafe at Opry Mills.
+We were all very hungry, and my daughter parked near the entrance of the Rainforest Cafe at Opry Mills.

-We were seated in the Tuki section with the amusing and curious baby elephant which my granddaughter loved, she was mimicking the elephant.
+We were seated in the Tuki section with the amusing, curious baby elephant, which my granddaughter loved; she was mimicking it.

 Rainforest Cafe

-My daughter and I split a portabella wrap with tomato basil wrap layered, rolled with spinach, red onions, roasted red peppers, grilled portabella mushrooms, tossed in roster garlic balsamic dressing.
+My daughter and I split a portabella wrap layered with tomato-basil, rolled with spinach, red onions, roasted red peppers, and grilled portabella mushrooms, tossed in roasted garlic balsamic dressing.

-We all shared an awesome appetizer adventure, the idea of two or more featuring Chimi-Cha-Chas, Spinach, & artichoke dip, with tri-color chips, cheese sticks, chicken tenders, served with fresh guacamole, marinara, and coconut curry sauce and for dessert, we ordered an out-of-this-world Sparkling Volcano.
+We all shared an excellent appetizer adventure: two or more featuring Chimi-Cha-Chas, Spinach & artichoke dip, with tri-color chips, cheese sticks, and chicken tenders, served with fresh guacamole, marinara, and coconut curry sauce.
+For dessert, we ordered an out-of-this-world Sparkling Volcano.

 Tuesday, March 24, 2015

-I cooked pancakes and fried eggs for breakfast and served it with all-natural blackberry syrup from Carver’s Orchard, that I had bought at the Apple House in Cosby Tennessee.
+I cooked pancakes and fried eggs for breakfast and served them with all-natural blackberry syrup from Carver's Orchard, which I had bought at the Apple House in Cosby, Tennessee.

-After breakfast (which was around 8:00 a.m.) we traveled to Athens, stopping at the carwash to wash and vacuum the van.
+After breakfast (around 8:00 A.M.), we traveled to Athens, stopping at the car wash to wash and vacuum the van.

-We had an appointment at Champion Chrysler Dealership to repair the control panel for the driver's window and a battery for the key.
+We had an appointment at Champion Chrysler Dealership to repair the driver's window control panel and replace the key battery.

 We rode to Decatur to look at a 2007 Honda Van at Honda of Decatur.

-My husband made a down payment of five hundred dollars on the Honda then we rode to Rogersville to get a cashier check at LECU.
+My husband made a down payment of $500 on the Honda, then we rode to Rogersville to get a cashier's check at LECU.

-We rode back to the Honda of Decatur to make the sale final.
+We rode back to Honda of Decatur to finalize the sale.

 Montana ordered fried frog legs, fries, slaw, hush puppies, and sweet tea.